fabr-labs/laminar-depricated/README.md

 ### Core concepts:.

-A laminar flow controller steps through arrays of instructions (called flows), and executes each step in turn, each after the last has completed.
+A laminar flow controller steps through arrays of instructions (called flows), and dispatches each step in turn, each after the last has completed.
+If the function being called by the step returns a promise, the controller will wait for the promise to complete before dispatching the next step.

 Each step is a plain javascript object, and each property on the object is a directive.
 Directives add functionality to the steps and allow us to declaratively describe what we want the step to do.